0xbeedao/phaser-wallet/README.md

+# Phaser Wallet

+Just the simplest implementation of Web3Modal using PhaserIO libraries.

-# Phaser 3 Webpack Project Template
+## Phaser 3 Webpack Project Template with a built in Web3Modal wallet

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+This project is based on the upsteam "phaser3-template", which is a Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

 This has been updated for Phaser 3.50.0 version and above.